News

 and

-We're excited to welcome Anna Laura Reeve to our feature, BPJ Poets In Conversation.
-She spoke with us about her poem "The Edinburgh Postnatal Depression Scale" featured in our latest issue.
+We're excited to welcome Pamela Alexander to our feature, BPJ Poets In Conversation.
+She spoke with us about Left, Winner of the 2024 Chad Walsh Chapbook Series.

 Join the Conversation!